sisrfeng/coc-wiki/F.A.Q.md

 ## Why `omni` source is not enabled by default?

 This is because `omni` function runs as vim script, it could be really slow and block your UI, if you're working on some complicated language, it's recommended to use async source, for example: the LSP based ones or somehow using a server for async communication.
 COC make the filetypes of `omni` source as user defined, so you could easily switch to server based sources without overhead.
-You could defined the filetypes of `omni` source like this:
+You could define the filetypes of `omni` source like this:

 ``` vim
   let g:coc_source_config = {